log2timeline/dfdatetime/docs/sources/user/Installation-instructions.md

 necessary packages for running dfDateTime. l2tbinaries provides the following
 branches:

-* master; branch intended for the "packaged release" of dfDateTime and dependencies;
+* main; branch intended for the "packaged release" of dfDateTime and dependencies;
 * dev; branch intended for the "development release" of dfDateTime;
 * testing; branch intended for testing newly created packages.